manvel-khnkoyan/support-vector-machine/README.md

 **SVM: From Theory To Practice**

-In this article we are going to create simple support vector machine without deep analyze.
+In this article we are going to create simple support vector machine without deep analyze, written in pure python.

 ***Liner SVM***